 If the visa granted states that overseas medical insurance is required for compliance, then all students must have Australian overseas student health cover.
 Each International student will have insurance arranged by the university for the entire study period in Australia – this is known as Program Length Cover (PLC).

-Most of our students, including all newly enrolled, are covered by Allianz Global Assistance OSHC (www.oshcallianzassistance.com.au/ ), which is the university’s preferred provider.
+Most of our students, including all newly enrolled, are covered by Bupa OSHC (www.bupa.com.au/students), which is the university’s preferred provider.
 If students wish to use another provider, the student will need to speak to the International Student Officer regarding the process and options for overseas student health cover.